Second Crimson Cup Coffee House Opens in Dhaka, BangladeshApril 28, 2023 (Published: February 29, 2016)

 The team served more than 500 drinks at the star-studded grand opening.
 The day’s festivities began with a celebration of actor Naya Raj Razzak’s 75th birthday, as he bestowed his best wishes on the new shop.
 Joining him and remaining most of the day was renowned lyricist, composer and filmmaker Gazi Mazharul Anwar.
 Actor Ananta Jalil and wife actress Barsha arrived later to cut the opening ribbon and taste the latest additions to the pastry case.

 Mostafa and the Bhuiyans enjoyed Crimson Cup coffee while studying at Ohio State University in Columbus.
-When planning for their chain of coffee houses, they reached out for support through our 7 Steps to Success coffee franchise alternative program.
+When planning for their chain of coffee houses, they reached out to learn how to open a coffee shop.
 Based on Founder and President Greg Ubert’s book, Seven Steps to Success in the Specialty Coffee Industry, the program teaches prospective business owners all they need to open a coffee shop.
 Hands-on consulting covers everything from writing a coffee shop business plan and finding the right location to choosing equipment, hiring and training staff, attracting customers and more.

 After opening two coffee houses since May 2015, the Crimson Cup Bangladesh team is already planning to expand.
 Managers are looking for locations in the cities of Sylhet and Chittagong, the resort city of Cox Bazar, and other sections of Dhaka, including Uttara and Mirpur.